drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

          "AnotherPropertyName": "a string, plain text or markdown."
       },
       "property_fulldescription_overrides": {
          "YetAnotherPropertyName": "a string, plain text or markdown.
-This string will also eliminate any additional data the doc generator would normally append to the description."
+This string will also eliminate any additional data the docs generator would normally append to the description."
       },
       "property_details": {
          "EnumPropertyName": "A string, plain text or markdown.
 This will be inserted after the property description and prior to the table of enum details in the property information under Property Details.",